RuwaAbey/Ruwanya_Coursera/Module_1/README.md

      README.md -  Includes information on the author and the project

-Eight functions in the stats.c implementation file:
+### Eight functions in the stats.c implementation file:

-    main() - The main entry point for your program
+    main() - The main entry point for the program

     print_statistics() - A function that prints the statistics of an array including minimum, maximum, mean, and median.